-You’ve finished your TEFL/TESOL certification course – congratulations!
-Now you’re trained and qualified to teach English to speakers of other languages in locations around the world/or and online.
+You’ve finished your TEFL course – congratulations!
+Now you’re trained and qualified to teach English to speakers of other languages in locations around the world and/or online.
 But where should you go from here?
-Regardless of whether you earned your certification to qualify for teaching jobs, to freshen up your credentials, or to advance in your current career, we’ll point you in the right direction now that you’re officially TEFL/TESOL-certified.
+Whether you earned your certification to qualify for teaching jobs, to freshen up your credentials, or to advance in your current career, we’ll point you in the right direction now that you’re officially TEFL/TESOL certified.

 1. First things first: Download your certificate.

-You’ve worked hard to earn your new credentials – now you’re ready to claim and showcase them.
+You’ve worked hard to earn your new certification – now you’re ready to showcase it.

 You’ll be able to access a digital version of your certificate at any time.
-Simply enter your unique certificate number on the Bridge certificate verification page or provide employers with this info so that they may do so.
-It’s also a good idea to download and save (as well as print out) a copy of your certificate for your records.
-You can order a hard copy version of your certificate, too, but not all employers require this, so if you’re a job seeker, it might be best to wait and see.
+Simply enter your unique certificate number on the Bridge certificate verification page or provide employers with this information so they may do so.
+In addition to using the digital version, it’s also a good idea to download, save, and print a copy of your certificate for your records.
+You can also order a hard copy original version of your certificate.
+However, not all employers require this, so be sure to ask if one is required before sending off for a hard copy.

 2. Next, be sure and claim your digital badge.